satoshi-ikehata/Universal-PS-CVPR2022/README.md

       └── ...
   ```

-You can change the configuration (e.g., prefix, suffix) by source\modules\config
+You can change the configuration (e.g., prefix, suffix) at <a href="https://github.com/satoshi-ikehata/Universal-PS-CVPR2022/tree/main/source">source\modules\config.py</a>.

-All masks in our datasets were computed using <a href="https://github.com/saic-vul/ritm_interactive_segmentation">software</a> by Konstantin.
+All masks in our datasets were computed using <a href="https://github.com/saic-vul/ritm_interactive_segmentation">the software by Konstantin</a>.

 ### Download pretrained model
 Checkpoints of the network parameters (The full configuration in the paper) are available at <a href="https://www.dropbox.com/sh/pphprxqbayoljpn/AADUPNcAdOWkbGwRK6xo5Wura?dl=0">here</a>